Board of Directors and Staff

 He was named the Thought Leader of 2018 by the Association of Corporate Counsel and Lexology, one of the100 World’s Leading General Counsel by Legal Era Media Group in 2017, received the Professional Contribution Award from the Canadian Corporate Counsel Association and was also named one of the Top 25 Most Influential in the justice system and legal profession in Canada by Canadian Lawyer Magazine.

-(Chair, Audit and Finance Committee)
+Acting Chair, Audit and Finance Committee

 Augustine Krawchenko